Feeling chronically exhausted and totally over it? It’s important to know the signs of burnout.

 - Anger: what started as mild irritability usually makes its way to full-blown outbursts and yelling matches as burnout becomes more serious.
 When you’re giving so much of yourself to something (like work, for example) you have little bandwidth left to deal with anything else that comes your way.

-The above symptoms are serious signs of burnout and may be best navigated with the support of a professional.
-Finding a therapist or psychologist in your area is a great place to start.
+The above symptoms are signs of serious burnout and may be best navigated with the support of a professional therapist.
+Online therapy is a great option to help mitigate the effects of burnout.

 How to overcome burnout